NUR - Nursing

 This course addresses the role of government and public institutions in the health and welfare of people.
 The influence of cost-driven modes of health care such as managed care and integrated health care systems will be evaluated.
 Models for financing, budgeting, and strategic planning that reflect current health care organizational trends and the Church's teaching on social action provides a basis for approaching political, organizational, and financial issues in health, nursing, and health education.
 The advanced practice role in facilitating and influencing political, financial, and organizational policy will be discussed.
 Funding sources will be examined, including community and population-based systems that serve vulnerable populations.
 Three credits of theory.

-Professional ethics, accountability, and responsibility of advanced practice nurses and education specialists are the focus of this course.
-State and federal laws regulating advanced nursing practice, credentialing, and standards of practice in both nurse practitioner and nurse educator roles will be carefully reviewed.
+Professional ethics, accountability, and responsibility of advanced practice nurses are the focus of this course.
+State and federal laws regulating advanced nursing practice, credentialing, and standards of practice in the nurse practitioner role will be carefully reviewed.
 Two credits of theory.

 Through a systems approach, master's-prepared nursing students will learn to interpret physiology and related pathology of diseases.
 Responses to illness and treatment will be assessed across the life span.
 Current research related to disease in the primary health care setting will be the focus.
 Three credits of theory.
 Prerequisite for NUR 660 and NUR 670.